What you need to know

 I understand that continued registration on the programme of study is dependent on fulfilling this requirement and that failure to comply with this requirement would be addressed as a disciplinary or fitness to practise issue in line with university policies and procedures.

-If during your time at St George’s you are accused of, convicted or charged with an offence, you must declare this immediately to the university by contacting Jenny Laws (Academic Registrar) and Rachael Elliott (Head of Student Conduct and Compliance).
+If during your time at St George’s you are accused of, convicted or charged with an offence, you must declare this immediately to the university by contacting Jenny Laws (Academic Registrar) and Rachael Bevilacqua (Head of Student Conduct and Compliance).
 Do not wait until the point of re-enrolment to disclose that you are under police investigation or that there has been an alteration to your criminal record status.